Enable fuzzers on AAOS devices

 Existing AAOS fuzzers

-Create Fuzzers on AAOS targets the same way that you would on an Android Platform.
+Create fuzzers on AAOS targets the same way that you would on an Android Platform.
 See fuzzing setup and build instructions on the Fuzzing with libFuzzer page.

 However, the execution path of the fuzz target on AAOS is different from that on Android phone devices.
 Hence, it is necessary to run specific fuzzers on AAOS devices to ensure that there are no security issues.